-As a governor I currently assume responsibility for Year 5 and SEN.
+As a governor I currently assume responsibility for a class Governor and SEN.

 I was born in Middlesbrough and have been privileged to experience life at St Bernadette’s not only as a teacher for the last eight years, but as a child too!

 After beginning my education at St Bernadette’s, I attended Teesside High School, where I developed a love of Classics, History and English Literature.
 I went on to study a degree in History before completing my PGCE in Education.